The same courses taken by our Master’s and Graduate Certificate students are open to anyone—regardless of your previous educational background.

 If you’re wondering whether this might be the right next step for you, we’d love to connect.
 Reach out to our admissions team to start the conversation.

-With Dr. Chuck DeGroat
+With Dr. Jessica Stovall

-Distance learning
+Distance Learning

-With Dr. Suzanne McDonald
+With Dr. Julie Land

-Distance learning
+Distance Learning

 Cost and Application for Individual Courses